A Glimpse in to the life, merits and qualities of a great companion of our beloved Nabi ﷺ, Abdurrahman Ibn Awf رضي الله عنه

 - Title: Sayyidul Muslimeen

-- Born: 10 years after our beloved Nabi sallallahu alayhi wasallam (42 BH)
+- Born: 10 years after the birth of our beloved Nabi sallallahu alayhi wasallam (42 BH)

-- Demise: 22 years after our beloved Nabi sallallahu alayhi wasallam (33 AH)
+- Demise: 22 years after the demise of our beloved Nabi sallallahu alayhi wasallam (33 AH)

-● Abdur Rahman the son of Awf رضي الله عنه was an extremely generous and a courageous companion of our beloved Nabi ﷺ
+● Abdur Rahman radhiyallahu anhu the son of Awf and Shifa, was a successful businessman who was an extremely generous and courageous companion of our beloved Nabi ﷺ.

 ● His name during the before Islam was Abd Amr (slave of Amr) and Abd al-Ka’bah.
 When he accepted Islam, our beloved Nabi ﷺ changed it to Abdur Rahman.